Contact Sales

 When goods are being produced in a series of steps, and they are not able to move onto the next stage until every item in the batch is ready, the overall manufacturing process can take longer.
 This is especially true if alterations to machinery need to be made before production can continue, or if there is a delay in having the next phase ready.

-What is a batch tracking system?
+What is a Batch Tracking System?

 Batch production efficiencies can be greatly increased if used in conjunction with batch tracking software.
 And there are a number of reasons for that: